adospinoiu/MERN_Tinder_Clone/README.md

 # MERN_Tinder_Clone (GitHub Created Blank)

 Tutorial Follow Along: How to build a Tinder Clone
+Description: This application is a react-clone of Tinder using Materialize-Ui for the user experience.
+It uses a MongodDB database to store data (i.e. name & image) and uses Express and Node deployed to Heroku to handle the back-end.
+The front-end is handled by React and deployed to Firebase.

+Credit to: Clever Programmer (https://www.youtube.com/watch?v=ktjafK4SgWM&t=8614s) for the instructional video.

 #1 Created Header.js Component and Header.css file